maiertech/website/src/routes/posts/groking-active-focus-and-focus-visible-pseudo-classes/index.md

 <figure>

-<Image ratio=762/202} alt="Screenshot of the :focus-visible example when the
+<Image ratio={762/202} alt="Screenshot of the pseudo-class :focus-visible
-submit button receives focus with the Tab key." src={images[`focus-visible-example-button-keyboard`].src}
+example when the submit button receives focus with the Tab key." src={images[`focus-visible-example-button-keyboard`].src}
 srcset={images[`focus-visible-example-button-keyboard`].srcset} loading="lazy"
 />